nexodus-io/nexodus/docs/user-guide/scenarios/containers-on-nodes.md

 # Mesh network between containers running on connected nodes

 Imagine a user wants to not only communicate between the node address each member of the mesh but also want to advertise some additional IP prefixes for additional services running on a node.
-This can be accomplished with the `--child-prefix` flag of `router` subcommand.
+This can be accomplished with the `--advertise-cidr` flag of `router` subcommand.
 Prefixes have to be unique within an organization but can overlap between separate organizations.

 The following example allows a user to connect Docker container directly to one another without exposing a port on the node.
 These nodes could be in different data centers or CSPs.
-This example uses the `router --child-prefix` option to advertise the private container networks to the mesh and enable connectivity.
+This example uses the `router --advertise-cidr` option to advertise the private container networks to the mesh and enable connectivity.

 **Node1 setup:**